Munira001/film-fund/README.md

 │
 ├── main.py
 ├── requirements.txt
-├── test_adk.py
 ├── README.md
 ├── LICENSE
 └── .gitignore
 Running Locally
 Prerequisites

+Install:

 Node.js
 npm
 Python 3.x

-Required API credentials configured through environment variables Frontend cd frontend npm install npm run dev
+API credentials should be configured through environment variables.

+Do not commit API keys or other secrets to GitHub.

-Backend
+Start the Backend

-Install the Python dependencies:
+From the project root:

+cd backend
-pip install -r requirements.txt
+pip install -r ..\requirements.txt

-Then start the backend using the project's configured entry point.
+Then start the backend using the project's configured FastAPI entry point.

+Start the Frontend

+Open another terminal:

+cd frontend
+npm install
+npm run dev

+The Vite development server runs locally on the configured development port.

+Environment Variables

-Environment variables should be provided through a local .env file or your deployment environment.
+API credentials should be stored in environment variables or a local .env file.

+Example:

+PARALLEL_API_KEY=your_key_here
+GEMINI_API_KEY=your_key_here

-Do not commit API keys or other secrets to the repository.
+Never commit real API keys to the repository.

-Example Workflow
-Create or update a filmmaker profile.
-Describe the project's funding requirements.
-Search for funding opportunities.
-Review discovered opportunities.
-Analyze relevance and eligibility.
-Filter opportunities.
-Compare promising opportunities.
-Save the strongest matches.
-Move selected opportunities into the application tracker.
-Continue managing the funding pipeline from the workspace.
-Hackathon Submission
 Live Application

 FilmFund — Live Demo

+The deployed application provides the FilmFund funding discovery experience.

 Source Code

 GitHub Repository

+The complete source code contains the frontend, backend, Parallel Search integration, and Google ADK agent implementation.

+Hackathon Track

+FilmFund is built for the Parallel Track of the Google Cloud Agentic Cinema hackathon.

+The project demonstrates:

+A functional AI-agent architecture
+Google ADK integration
+Gemini-based agent infrastructure
+Runtime use of the Parallel Search API
+Live web research
+Evidence-based funding discovery
+A working filmmaker-facing application

+The Parallel Search API is used as the live research layer for discovering film funding opportunities.

 Current Implementation

 The current FilmFund implementation focuses on:

-agentic funding discovery
+Live film funding discovery
-live grant search
-opportunity analysis
-relevance and match scoring
-filmmaker profile information
+Parallel Search API integration
+Google ADK agent implementation
+Evidence-based research
+Natural-language funding searches
+Filmmaker project requirements
-filtering
+Funding opportunity filtering
+Opportunity matching
-saved opportunities
+Saved opportunities
-grant comparison
+Grant comparison
-application tracking
+Application tracking
-funding research resources
+Funding research resources
-fallback handling for unsuccessful searches
+Error handling for unsuccessful searches

-The project is being developed as a functional agentic funding research platform rather than a static directory.
+FilmFund is being developed as a functional funding research application rather than a static directory of grant links.

 Roadmap

 Future improvements include:

-continuous funding opportunity monitoring deadline alerts deeper eligibility reasoning project-to-grant semantic matching automated application preparation grant requirement extraction personalized funding strategies multi-source opportunity verification funding pipeline analytics
+Continuous funding opportunity monitoring
+Deadline alerts
+Deeper eligibility reasoning
+Project-to-grant semantic matching
+Automated application preparation
+Grant requirement extraction
+Personalized funding strategies
+Multi-source opportunity verification
+Funding pipeline analytics
-Why FilmFund
+Why FilmFund?

 FilmFund is not intended to be another database of grant links.

-Its purpose is to reduce the research burden surrounding film financing by helping filmmakers discover opportunities that are relevant to their specific project.
+Its purpose is to reduce the research burden surrounding film financing by helping filmmakers discover funding opportunities that are relevant to their specific projects.

-The long-term vision is an intelligent funding assistant that continuously helps filmmakers identify realistic funding paths as their projects evolve.
+The long-term vision is an intelligent funding research assistant that helps filmmakers continuously identify realistic funding paths as their projects evolve.

+License

+See the LICENSE file included in this repository.

+### One important correction

+I deliberately **didn't put** this in the new README:

+> "Google Cloud Agent Builder is deployed"

+because we haven't actually deployed your agent to Google Cloud Agent Runtime.

+I also changed **Flask → FastAPI**, which matches your actual backend.

+And I kept **Parallel Search API front and center**, because that is the part of your project that is actually working live right now.

+**Before you replace your README, I would also check the actual repository for those claimed f